SpinnySpiwal/SpiwalsIPASetup/Tutorials/SemiJailbreak.md

 Feel free to visit [iOS 16 Supported Tweaks](https://github.com/Loy6410/ios16-tweaks) for some inspiration on what tweaks to use.

 Don't have TrollStore installed?
 Now is the time!
-Add the repo `https://havoc.app/` and search TrollStore Helper in Sileo to get started!
+Add the repo `https://havoc.app/` and search "TrollStore Helper" in Sileo to get started!